abxvn/robust-website/docs/guide-cli.md

 ### 2.3. `robust add`

-You can add new empty module to your application using `robust add` command, with the module name as paramter
+You can add new local empty module to your application using `robust add` command, with the module name as paramter

 ```
 robust add module-01